-Americans Hate Tingle: Until New Year's Eve 2018, the sketch was never broadcast on British TV, and despite being inextricably associated with Britain by Europeans, is almost unknown there.
+- Americans Hate Tingle: Until New Year's Eve 2018, the sketch was never broadcast on British TV, and despite being inextricably associated with Britain by Germans, is almost unknown there.
 Once, a documentary about Germany showed it to a British TV audience, who unanimously thought it was pitiful stuff.
 That said, when it is mentioned in UK media, it is usually met with intrigue.